 The purpose of OPEC is to unify producing member policies to ensure “the stabilization of oil markets in order to secure an efficient, economic and regular supply of petroleum to consumers, a steady income to producers and a fair return on capital for those investing in the petroleum industry” according to their mission.
 Ultimately, the group controls prices by forcing the market with economic fundamentals to secure economic and political gain.

 Since its inception, OPEC has been the single largest player in the global crude oil production equation holding roughly 30 percent of the market share.
-Historically, when other much smaller players deviated production from plan, the impact was muted, and markets continued to behave in close alignment to expectations.
+Historically, when other much smaller players deviated production from the plan, the impact was muted, and markets continued to behave in close alignment to expectations.
 Overarchingly OPEC decisions played a nearly independent role in driving not only the cost of crude oil but refined products like diesel and gasoline.
-This made it imperative for shippers and transportation professionals in charge of their budget to pay attention.
+This made it imperative for shippers and transportation professionals in charge of their budget to pay attention to.

 While OPEC is still the single consolidated source that measures and balances the market, they are now one among several large and emerging players that dilute their ability to move the market in a silo.
 Increases in US and Russian crude oil production tend to offset cuts and decisions made by OPEC.
 As the global crude oil landscape becomes more fragmented and diversified, the process of controlling prices is becoming more complex.

 With this more diluted distribution of power taking center stage, OPEC’s fourteen member countries have added a “+” contingent of countries to their cause (OPEC+).
-The “+” is made up of ten additional countries who agree to help balance the market but are not required to operate under terms of full membership.
+The “+” is made up of ten additional countries that agree to help balance the market but are not required to operate under terms of full membership.
 This addition illustrates OPEC’s need to reclaim market share by having more allies join forces to support their ability to control prices.

 Global Market Share of Crude Oil is Evolving